Rokytnice nad Rokytnou

 Rokytnice nad Rokytnou is a market town in Třebíč District in the Vysočina Region of the Czech Republic.
 It has about 800 inhabitants.

 Geography

 Rokytnice nad Rokytnou is located about 8 km southwest of Třebíč and 27 km southeast of Jihlava.
 It lies in the Jevišovice Uplands.
 The highest point is at 587 m above sea level.
 The upper course of the Rokytná River flows through the market town.

 History

 The first written mention of Rokytnice is in the foundation deed of the Louka Monastery from 1190.
-It was owned by various lower nobles.
+It was owned by various lesser nobles.
 From 1695, it was part of the Sádek estate.

 In 1880, Rokytnice nad Rokytnou was promoted to a market town.

 Transport

-The I/23 road (the section from Třebíč to Jindřichův Hradec) passes through the northern part of the municipal territory.
+The I/23 road (the section from Třebíč to Jindřichův Hradec) runs through the northern part of the municipal territory.

 Sights

 The main landmark is the Church of Saint John the Baptist.
 It has a Romanesque core.
 It was rebuilt into its present Baroque form in 1750.